matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

  * Alexey Rusakov (Clients on behalf of Community)
  * TBD

-MSCs require >= 75% approval from the Spec Core Team to proceed to Final Comment Period (see https://matrix.org/docs/spec/proposals for the rest of the MSC process).
+MSCs require approval by 75% of the current members of the Spec Core Team to proceed to Final Comment Period (see https://matrix.org/docs/spec/proposals for the rest of the MSC process).

 Even though a threshold of only 75% is required for approval, the Spec Core Team is expected to seek consensus on MSCs.

 The above governance process for the Spec Core Team is considered as part of the spec and is updated using the Matrix Spec Change process.
-However, changes to the governance process also require a 75% positive approval from the Guardians (acting as a formal decision of the Foundation's Directors), in order to ensure changes are aligned with the Foundation's mission.
+However, changes to the governance process also require approval by 75% of the current Guardians (acting as a formal decision of the Foundation's Directors), in order to ensure changes are aligned with the Foundation's mission.
 For avoidance of doubt, Spec Core Team votes and Guardians' votes are distinct and a person having both hats has to vote independently on both forums with the respective hat on.

+Spec Core Team decisions (e.g. appointing/removing members and lead) should be published openly and transparently for the public.

 ## The Guardians